rlinemavuyangwa/siem-internship-phase1/README.md

 _This marks the completion of Phase 1.
 I'm pushing this work to GitHub to track progress and share my learning journey._

-# 🛍️ OpenCart Lab Setup – SIEM Internship Phase 1
+# 🛍️ OpenCart Lab Setup – SIEM Project Phase 1

 Welcome to my lab project!
 This repository documents my hands-on journey setting up and installing **OpenCart** within a custom-built virtual lab as part of my **SIEM Internship – Phase 1**.
 This project involved real troubleshooting, Linux usage, file sharing via VirtualBox, and publishing everything using Git and GitHub.